Black Raspberry Recipes: Black Velvet Cupcakes

 Black Velvet Cupcakes

-- 2 1/2 cups unbleached all-purpose flour (or you could substitute up to 1 cup of white whole wheat flour)
+- 2 1/2 cups Flour Or you could substitute up to 1 cup of white whole wheat flour

 Prepare the cupcake tins by lining with paper cups.
 This recipe makes 3 dozen, but I never bake more than 2 tins at a time.
 (Be sure to use the same color tins when baking – one light pan and one dark will bake at wildly different times!)